Our top picks for gifts every Italian food lover will appreciate

 For a nice food gift, consider pairing them with Vin Santo, a sweet dessert wine that is meant to be enjoyed with these cookies.

 One of Italian sweet breads would be a perfect gift to the dear ones.
-Choose from Panettone and Pandoro (usually sold for Christmas) or Colomba (an Easter treat).
+Choose from panettone and pandoro (usually sold for Christmas) or colomba (an Easter treat).
 Soft and delicious, these treats pair great with a cup of coffee or tea.
 Buy these sweet breads from the local pasticcerias or bakeries.
 We love panettone from Leonardo Firenze!

 gifts italian food lovers olive oil